October 12, 2017

 Krystal Dozier, a media specialist in Alabama, transforms her library into a place for superheroes to gather.
 Throughout the library, there are posters depicting different superheroes motivating students to read, superhero wreaths hanging on the door, and superhero quotes dangling from the ceiling.
 In fact, Krystal’s reading chair is decorated with a Wonder Woman theme!
 Outside the library, there’s a display showcasing the names of students who reach their Accelerated Reader goals.

 A trip to the magical land of Oz and beyond

 Mary Meyer, a school librarian in Missouri, rotates themes.
 In the past, her library has done The Wizard of Oz (complete with a yellow brick road and ruby slippers), The Lion, the Witch, and the Wardrobe (with coats hanging in the entrance to the wonderful library of Narnia), Dr. Seuss, Winnie-the-Pooh, superheroes, Captain Underpants, and much more.
 Mary says, “I pull out books that pertain to the theme and leave them up until Halloween, when I change the library to a holiday theme complete with book displays.
 I usually get help from older kids.
 I do it on a very low budget and get a lot of my inspiration from Pinterest.
 Then I go ahead and recycle themes after a few years.”

 From a Wild West theme to Captain Underpants, you can spruce up your school library and encourage student learning in a variety of ways.
 Does your library incorporate different themes throughout the school year?
 If so, what themes have you used?
 Are you planning to try some of the themes listed above?
 Let us in the comments below, post on our Facebook, or tweet us at @RenLearnUS!

-P.S.
 Want to join the conversation?
-Click here to request an invite to the Renaissance Royals, the exclusive community for Renaissance educators.
+Request an invite to the Renaissance Royals, the exclusive community for Renaissance educators.